Places to Ride Your Side by Side in North Carolina

 If you decide you’d like to camp out, you have plenty of options on both sides of the trail and there is a beautiful view where you can take lots of photos as you explore.
 If you look carefully, you’ll come upon a grassy area as well.

-As mentioned, this trail is 11 miles long, which can give you an unforgettable adventure and you will definitely appreciate ascending higher and higher.
+As mentioned, this trail is 11 miles long, which can give you an unforgettable adventure, and you will definitely appreciate ascending higher and higher.

-Bent Creek Road
+7) Ride Your UTV On Bent Creek Road

 Bent Creek Road is a lot like Wash Creek Road due to the light traffic, dirt/gravel terrain, and river.
 It’s ideal for nature treks and off-road adventures for those who don’t have a 4WD vehicle.
 However, it’s a lot shorter at only 4 miles.